vanderbilt-data-science/into-data-science/README.md

 ### Books

-* **Wickham, Hadley and Garrett Grolemund.
-R for Data Science.** Those with an O'Rielly Media account (including all Vanderbilt students) can access the book [here](https://learning-oreilly-com.proxy.library.vanderbilt.edu/home/).
+* Wickham, Hadley and Garrett Grolemund. **R for Data Science.**
+  * Those with an O'Rielly Media account (including all Vanderbilt students) can access the book [here](https://learning-oreilly-com.proxy.library.vanderbilt.edu/home/).
 The book also has a freely available and open-source webpage [here](https://r4ds.had.co.nz/).
-The book is a good introduction to the R programming language in a Data Science context.
+  * This book is a good introduction to the R programming language in a Data Science context.

+* Bruce, Peter and Andrew Bruce. **Practical Statistics for Data Scientists, 2nd Edition.**
+  * Those with an O'Rielly Media account (including all Vanderbilt students) can access the book [here](https://learning.oreilly.com/library/view/practical-statistics-for/9781491952955/).
+  * This book provides some introduction into the key statistical concepts and tools that every data scientist should understand.

+* Müller, Andreas C. and Sarah Guido. **Introduction to Machine Learning with Python.**
+  * Those with an O'Rielly Media account (including all Vanderbilt students) can access the book [here](https://learning.oreilly.com/library/view/introduction-to-machine/9781449369880/).
+  * This book provides an introduction to the fundamental concepts and practices of machine learning with Python.
+While previous knowledge of Python is not required, those who have some familiarity (especially with NumPy and Matplotlib) will move through it more quickly.
+  * A word of warning: the title says "Python," but the cover of the book actually displays an image of an [Alleghany Hellbender Salamander](https://en.wikipedia.org/wiki/Hellbender), which is NOT a python, or even a reptile.
+At this time, we are unaware of any programming language called "Alleghany Hellbender Salamander."
+* Nield, Thomas. **Essential Math for Data Science**
+  * Those with an O'Rielly Media account (including all Vanderbilt students) can access the book [here](https://learning.oreilly.com/library/view/essential-math-for/9781098102920/).
+  * This book covers some of the most important mathematical concepts that underlie a data scientist's tookilt.
+While many of the tools used in data science can be used blindly with or without this mathematical background, a solid understanding of the mechanics behind the tools is crucial to maximizing their effectiveness.

 ### Videos and Online Lectures